Division of Biology and Medicine

 Brown Faculty Liaison: Dr. Karen Tashima, Professor of Medicine, karen_tashima@brown.edu

-2) Exchange Institution: Faculty of Medicine of the Eberhard Karls University of Tuebingen
+2) Exchange Institution: Faculty of Medicine of the Eberhard Karls University of Tübingen

-Description: This Critical Care Course is available to fourth year medical students.
-The course has a duration of two weeks (Feb/Mar).
-After the end of the course interested students could add a clinical elective of variable (max.
-6 week) length.
-Tuition for participation in the program is waived and includes accommodation, lunch money (10 Euro per Day), a ticket for the local transportation, a number of free time activities, books and certificate.
+Description: This Critical Care Course is available has a duration of two weeks (Feb/Mar).
+After the end of the course, interested students could add a clinical elective of variable (max.
+6 weeks) length.
+Tuition for participation in the program is waived and includes accommodation, lunch money (10 Euro per Day), a ticket for local transportation, free time activities, books, and a certificate.
 Food for reasonable prices is available in the cafeteria at the university’s hospitals.
 Participants will be provided with single rooms in a guest house.

 Course Program